Out-of-Domain Robustness via Targeted Augmentations: Problem setting

 where $\Ptrain(\dom)$ is the probability of drawing domain $\dom$ from the training domains $\Domtrain$ at training time.
-The challenge is to generalize from the sampled training domains $\Domtrain$ to all possible domains $\Domall$ that make up the underlying meta distribution.
+The challenge is to generalize from the sampled training domains $\Domtrain$ to all possible domains $\Domall$ that make up the underlying domain distribution.
 In real-world experiments and simulations, we estimate OOD performance by evaluating on held-out domains $\Domtest$, where $\Domtest \cap \Domtrain = \emptyset$.

 \tightparagraph{Feature decomposition.} In many real-world shifts, such as those in \refsec{datasets}, \domaindependent features contain predictive information that generalizes across all domains.
-To capture such settings, we introduce the feature decomposition $x = \comb{\xobj, \xnoise, \xcore, \xspu}$ (\reffig{datasets} left).
-Here, features are split along two axes: whether they are \emph{robust} (\ie predictive \ood), and whether they are \emph{\domaindependentnodash} (\ie varying across domains).
-We formalize these two criteria by (in)dependence with label $y$ and domain $\dom$, respectively, in the meta distribution $\Pmeta$:
+To capture such settings, we introduce the feature decomposition $x = \comb{\xobj, \xnoise, \xcore, \xspu}$ for some complex function $\comb{\cdot}$ (\reffig{datasets} left). $x$ lies in pixel space, while the features live in some abstract feature space.
+We split these features along two axes: whether they are \emph{robust} (\ie predictive \ood), and whether they are \emph{\domaindependentnodash} (\ie varying across domains).
+We formalize these two criteria by (in)dependence with label $y$ and domain $\dom$, respectively, in the population $\Pmeta$: